Commercial content | 18+ | T&C's Apply

 Since then, the club have worn a mixture of blue, white and black shorts and socks, with black and blue striped shirts worn from 1998 to 2000, and then again in the 2003/2004 and 2010/2011 seasons.

 When the club was first formed as New Brompton, the team wore black and white striped shirts with black shorts and black socks.
 This kit changed dramatically in 1912, when the club adopted orange shirts with blue sleeves, white shorts and blue socks.
 In 1919, the team reverted back to black and white stripes, before the introduction of the blue shirt in 1932.

-The 2016/2017 season saw the Gillingham players wear blue shirts, with blue shorts and white socks.
+The 2018/2019 season saw the Gillingham players wear blue shirts with black stripes, blue shorts and blue socks.

-The Gillingham Stadium is the Priestfield Stadium.
+The Gillingham Stadium is the Priestfield Stadium, also called the MEMS Priestfield Stadium.
 The club have played here for their entire history, with the ground undergoing various redevelopments.
 The Gillingham stadium capacity currently stands at 11,582.

 The Gillingham stadium layout features four stands that are all seater areas.
 These are the Medway Stand, or Main Stand, the Rainham End, the Gordon Road Stand and the Brian Moore Stand.
 All stands are covered aside from the Brian Moore Stand, which is just a temporary stand where the away supporters sit.

 There have been previous Gillingham stadium redevelopment plans that haven’t come to fruition.
 The club sold the Priestfield Stadium to Priestfield Developments, owned by chairman Paul Scally, in 2007, but bought it back in 2011.

 The majority of Gillingham supporters come from the town of Gillingham and other parts of Kent.
 There are a number of Gillingham supporters clubs throughout the country, including the Gills Independent Supporters Club.